gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/code.md

 <td>5</td>
 <td>The upgrade policy of a package must not exceed the strictness level imposed by its dependencies.</td>
 <td>Medium</td>
 <td>The upgrade_policy of a package may only be less than its dependencies throughout the upgrades.
-In addition, the native code properly restricts the use of dependencies outside the passed-in metadata.</td>
+In addition, the native code properly restricts the use of dependencies outside the passed&#45;in metadata.</td>
 <td>This has been manually audited.</td>
 </tr>